dimaxer/ICM/README.md

 - Change DB varchar to Date where needed.
 - Adjust it to code as well via setDate instead of setString.
 - Statistics & View All System Data
+- Fix bug where on StatusTable, all endTimes of statuses except 'Closed' remain null